FAQ on the pandemic emergency purchase programme

 Q11 How long will the PEPP last?
 Can the PEPP be terminated soon if the COVID-19 crisis ends?

 On 16 December 2021 the Governing Council decided to discontinue net asset purchases under the PEPP at the end of March 2022 and to reinvest the principal payments from maturing securities purchased under the PEPP until at least the end of 2024.
-Net purchases under the PEPP can be resumed, if necessary, to counter negative shocks related to the pandemic.
+On 4 May 2023, when the Governing Council announced it expected to discontinue APP reinvestments as of July 2023, it also restated its intention to reinvest the principal payments from maturing securities purchased under the PEPP until at least the end of 2024.
+The future roll-off of the PEPP portfolio will be managed to avoid interference with the appropriate monetary policy stance.

 Q12 Are the securities purchased under the PEPP also foreseen for securities lending?